Skip to main content

 Does the Garden Gateway add more gardens and green space?

+Yes.
+Visitors may enjoy new green spaces to gather, learn, relax and celebrate together.
 On the western side of the Doris Duke Center, a parking lot has been removed to create a gently sloping lawn and space for outdoor events and gatherings.
-This transformation has not only increased the amount of green space in the gardens by nearly 40,000 square feet, enabling us to provide more gardens for visitor enjoyment and sustainable operations, but has also greatly improved the gardens’ safety and accessibility.
+This transformation has not only increased the amount of green space in the gardens, enabling us to provide more gardens for visitor enjoyment and sustainable operations, but has also greatly improved the gardens’ safety and accessibility.
 The newly designated entrance through the Barnes Welcome Center and pedestrian pathways ensure that visitors no longer compete with unsafe vehicular traffic when entering the gardens.
 Additionally, more gently sloping, ADA-compliant grading on walkways improves access for visitors of all abilities.
+Overall, the amount of green space in Duke Gardens has increased by nearly 40,000 square feet, a notable achievement given the limited options to expand the footprint of the gardens, which border Duke’s West Campus and an urban corridor.

 How was the Garden Gateway funded?